AhmadHammad21/Taxi-Duration-Prediction/DEPLOYMENT.md

+### GitHub Secrets Setup

+Add the following secrets to your GitHub repository:

+1. Go to your repository → Settings → Secrets and variables → Actions
+2. Add the following secrets:
+   - `AWS_ACCESS_KEY_ID`: Your AWS access key
+   - `AWS_SECRET_ACCESS_KEY`: Your AWS secret key
+   - `EC2_SSH_KEY`: Your private SSH key

 ## 🚀 AWS Deployment Options

 You can deploy this project to AWS using one of two main options. **Choose the option that best fits your use case and expertise:**